"A race that only exists in anime"

 - Chelsea Muir from Coyote Ragtime Show, a ditzy ex-cop and sidekick to an Inspector Javert that looks like Angelina Jolie.

 - Lisa Vanette from "Scoop Chase", episode 8 of the original Bubblegum Crisis, may be one of the earliest examples.
 While a city in Japan, MegaTokyo is a multicultural melting pot, and Lisa probably counts as a "foreigner" because she has both a French name and an uncle who is black (Chief Todo of the AD Police).

-- Ron in King Of Thorn, the dark-skinned guy who didn't die first, became this as a consequence of transformation sequence being interrupted.
+- Ron in King of Thorn, the dark-skinned guy who didn't die first, became this as a consequence of his transformation sequence being interrupted.

 - Janet "Greenback Jane" Bhai of Black Lagoon, a blond Indian woman who's also a Dojikko.

 - Kahlua from Rosario + Vampire.
 She gets it from her mother.